Rhabdomyoblast: Peripheral nerve sheath tumors

-Malignant malignant peripheral nerve sheath tumors are aggressive soft tissue sarcomas occurring on the exterior lining of nerves.
-These nerves extend outward from the spinal chord to the rest of the body.
+Malignant peripheral nerve sheath tumors are aggressive soft tissue sarcomas occurring on the exterior lining of nerves.
+These nerves extend outward from the spinal cord to the rest of the body.
 Commonly, tumors develop promptly on extremities due to a mutation of the tumor suppressor, neurofibromin.
 These developments do not possess precise sub-cellular characteristics.
 Histological tests indicate epithelial and mesenchymal cell differentiation; neoplastic skeletal muscle displays rhabdomyoblasts during differentiation.
 A subcategory of malignant peripheral nerve sheath tumors in particular, malignant triton tumors, have an enhanced expression of rhabdomyoblast differentiation.
 Its name was coined due to the tumor's ability to promote the growth of limbs on the backs' of triton salamanders in animal transplant models.
 The quantity of rhabdomyoblasts present throughout the stroma is variable, with defining characteristics being eosinophilic rich cytoplasm and an unusual polygonal-like shape.
 Microscopically, the cytoplasmic content makes the rhabdomyoblast easily identifiable at low power due to its sharp contrast with the pale background of Schwannian cells.
 The severity and rapidness of progression in malignant triton tumors exceeds that of other malignant peripheral nerve sheath tumors; the short term survival rates of those with malignant triton tumors are significantly lower than the alternative.
 These more consequential prognoses can sometimes be detected through rhabdomyoblast characterization.
 The differentiation of rhabdomyoblasts in malignant triton tumors from that of rhabdomyosarcomas may be difficult; this difficulty can be further compounded by the association of patients with neurofibromatosis 1 and increased risk of rhadbodomyofibrosarcoma.
 The detection of benign nerve sheath tumors, a dense Schwannian cell background, negative test results for desmin, myogenin and MyoD1 are reliable indicators of a malignant triton tumor.